Knotx/knotx-fragments/handler/README.md

 #### In-Memory Cache Action Log

-In-Memory Cache logs activities when `logLevel` option is set to `info`.
+In-Memory Cache logs most activities when `logLevel` option is set to `info`.

-In-Memory Cache can :
+In-Memory Cache logs the following events:

- - `cache_hit`:
+ - `cache_hit` - occurs when there is an associated value in the cache
     - `cache_key`
-    - `cached_value` was stored in the cache
+    - `cached_value`
- - `cache_miss` - the value computed by doAction if the key was not present in the cache and the doAction ended with successful transition and desired payload
+ - `cache_miss` - occurs when there is no associated value in the cache, `doAction` returns with successful transition and a payload that can be cached
     - `cache_key`
-    - `cached_value` was stored in the cache
- - `cache_pass` - the JsonObject with field `transition` returned by `doAction` if the key was not present in the cache, but `doAction` did not end with a cacheable result or returned transition different than `SUCCESS`
+    - `computed_value`
+ - `cache_pass` - occurs when there is no associated value in the cache and `doAction` returns with no cacheable data or an error transition.
+In either case, this event gets logged on `error` log level.
     - `cache_key`
-    - `cached_value` was stored in the cache

 In-Memory Cache log includes logs produced by the `doAction`.
 Each `invocation log` has entries: